Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-2/week-1/2-1-1-grid-media-query/lecture/script.md

 </details><br>

 ## Part 2 - Grid Template Columns and Fractional Units

+> **Pacing**: 15 minutes (30 minutes total)
+> **Learning Objectives:** Learn how to define columns using fractional units.
+> * Using live server, render the page found in `3-grid-template-columns/`.
+> * This demo is all about showing how to define columns using fractional units.
+If time, you can show how %-based columns will cause an overflow when there is a `gap`.
+> * Have fellows intuit when rows are created automatically and what the default row height will be.
+> * Show `grid-auto-rows: 1fr` to achieve equal-height rows.

 * Grid containers define their columns and rows
 * `grid-template-columns` defines: